 - It is the reserving group’s responsibility to ensure the space they reserve is returned reasonably clean and as close to possible to the original condition they found it.
 If spaces are left unreasonably dirty, the group will be charged an excessive cleaning fee.
 (See Outdoor Space Charges)

-- Trash containers, recycle containers, and picnic tables may be rented from UNL Landscape Services.
-Requests need to be made no later than 10 business days prior to the event.
+- Trash containers, recycling containers, and picnic tables may be rented from UNL Landscape Services.
+Requests must be made no later than 10 business days prior to the event.
 (See Outdoor Space Charges)

-- Some events may require trash containers and/or recycle containers.
+- Some events may require trash containers and/or recycling containers.
 It is the responsibility of the group to pay for the containers.

 - Tables and chairs require prior approval at all Outdoor Spaces.
 Once approved, rental of tables and chairs must be made by the group through a non-University rental company.

 - All vehicles must be parked in designated areas and are never allowed on the grass.
 If you are having anything delivered, the vehicle will need to remain on the street and the delivery carried to the Outdoor Space.
 Parking arrangements may be made through Parking and Transit Services, 402-472-1800.